Dimension of unicycle posets: Introduction

 \section{Introduction}

-The dimension of a partially ordered set (poset) $\P$ is the minimum number of linear extensions whose intersection is $\P$.
+Let $(\mathbb{R}^n,\leq)$ be the poset defined by $(x_1,\dots,x_n)\leq (y_1,\dots,y_n)$ if $x_i\leq y_i$ for every $i\in [n]$.
+The (order) \emph{dimension} of a poset $\P$ is the smallest integer $n$ such that $\P$ is isomorphic to a subposet of $(\mathbb{R}^n,\leq)$.
+Equivalently, this is the minimum number of linear extensions whose intersection is $\P$, where the intersection is the poset on the set $\P$ whose relations are $x\leq y$ if in each of the chosen linear extensions we have $x\leq y$.
 A list of linear extensions whose intersection is $\P$ is called a \emph{realizer} of $\P$.
-Thus the dimension of $\P$ is the smallest size of a realizer of $\P$.
-This notion was first introduced in \cite[Section 2.2]{DushnikMiller}.
-See the book \cite{trotter2002combinatorics} of Trotter for an introduction and a survey of the subject.
+Thus $\dim(\P)$ is the smallest size of a realizer of $\P$.
+This notion was first introduced in \cite{DushnikMiller} and since then was extensively studied (see \cite{trotter2002combinatorics} for a survey).

 The \emph{cover graph} of a poset is the graph formed by its undirected Hasse diagram.
-We call a poset a \emph{tree poset} if its cover graph is a tree, and a \emph{unicycle poset} if its cover graph is connected and contains a unique cycle.
+A poset is a \emph{tree poset}, a \emph{cycle poset}, or a \emph{unicycle poset}, if their cover graphs are respectively a tree, a cycle, or is connected and contains a unique cycle.

-Obviously the only posets of dimension $1$ are the chains.
-The planar lattices, which correspond to the bounded planar posets, are of dimension $2$ \cite[Theorem 9.1]{BakerDim2}.
+The only posets of dimension $1$ are the chains.
+The \textit{planar} lattices, which correspond to the bounded planar posets, are of dimension $2$ \cite{BakerDim2}.
 But there exist planar posets of any dimension \cite{KELLY1981135}.
-It is known that the tree posets \cite[Corollary 6]{TROTTERplanarTrees} and all semi-orders \cite[Theorem 21]{RABINOVITCH197850} are of dimension at most $3$.
-We also know that if a planar poset has a minimum element, then its dimension is at most $3$ \cite[Theorem 2]{TROTTERplanarTrees}.
-In general, knowing the dimension of a given poset is difficult; it is $NP$-complete to know if a given poset $\P$ is of dimension $3$ or higher \cite{YannakakisNPcomplet}, even if $\P$ is of height $2$ \cite{FelsnerNPhauteur2}.
+It is known that the tree posets and all planar posets with a minimum element are of dimension at most $3$ \cite{TROTTERplanarTrees}.
+In general, knowing the dimension of a given poset is difficult; it is $NP$-complete to determine if a given poset $\P$ is of dimension $n$, for any $n\geq 3$ \cite{YannakakisNPcomplet}, even if $\P$ is of height $2$ \cite{FelsnerNPhauteur2}.

-Our main result is a proof of a conjecture of Bollob\'as and Brightwell:
+Shortly after the death of Paul Erd\H{o}s in $1996$, two volumes were published with papers by experts on the mathematics Erd\H{o}s was interested in \cite{GrahamNesetril1997VolI,GrahamNesetril1997VolII}.
+Our main result is a proof of a conjecture of Bollob\'as and Brightwell that appears in one of these papers.